How to Print from Your Phone — iPhone and Android, No App Required

 The One Rule: Same Wi-Fi Network

-Nearly every "my phone can't find the printer" mystery is this rule: your phone and the printer must be on the same Wi-Fi network.
+The most common cause of a missing printer is a network mismatch: the phone and printer generally need to be on the same local network or connected through an approved business printing service.
 A phone on cellular data — even standing next to the printer — is on a different network entirely and cannot see it.
-Same for a phone on the guest network, or connected through a Wi-Fi extender that broadcasts its own network name.
+The same issue can occur when the phone is on a guest network, a separate wireless segment, or an extender network that isolates devices.

 Thirty-second check: open your phone's Wi-Fi settings and read the network name it's connected to.
 If it says anything with "guest" in it, shows an extender's name, or the Wi-Fi icon isn't showing at all — that's your problem, before any settings are touched.
-VPN apps count too: an active VPN routes your phone away from the local network, so pause it while printing.
+A VPN or mobile-security profile can also interfere with local discovery, although behavior depends on how the network and VPN are configured.

 The printer needs to already be on that network as well — if it was never set up wirelessly, start with our How to Connect a Printer guide and come back.